utkarshatwork/taylor-francis-marketing-analytics/README.md

 ---
 ## Project Overview

-This project delivers a complete, end-to-end marketing ROI audit for Taylor & Francis, a leading academic publisher.
-Built as a data analytics capstone, it covers the full analytical pipeline — from synthetic data generation and exploratory analysis in Python, through relational database design and attribution modelling in MySQL, to an interactive multi-page business intelligence report in Power BI.
+An end-to-end marketing ROI audit for Taylor & Francis, a publishing firm.
+The project covers the full analytical pipeline — ETL, EDA, and customer segmentation in Python, attribution modelling in SQL, and an interactive business intelligence report in Power BI.

-The central business question driving the project is: **which marketing channels and campaigns are actually generating return, and which are destroying value?** To answer this, a last-touch attribution model was implemented in SQL — assigning each published article's APC revenue to the marketing channel that last engaged the author before submission.
-The results were striking: Email marketing delivered a 28.57x ROAS on £50,000 spend, while Social Ads lost money at 0.53x ROAS despite consuming £400,000 — 62% of the total marketing budget.

-Beyond channel performance, the project segments corporate authors using K-Means clustering to identify behavioural archetypes, analyses submission outcomes across journals, and surfaces revenue concentration by institution type and author segment — giving Taylor & Francis a complete picture of both their marketing efficiency and their audience landscape.